 Belfast may not be the most obvious choice for a city break, but it has much more to offer than you might think.
-Surrounded by the beautiful countryside of county Antrim, Belfast is a buzzing city with a colourful history, and some of the friendliest people I’ve met.
-2016 is ‘Northern Ireland’s Year of Food’, and there is certainly no shortage of great restaurants in Belfast.
+Surrounded by the beautiful countryside of County Antrim, Belfast is a buzzing city with a colourful history and some of the friendliest people I’ve met.
+2016 is ‘Northern Ireland’s Year of Food’, and there is certainly no shortage of great restaurants in Belfast city.
 So it’s the perfect time for a foodie, historical and scenic weekend break.

 To make the most of the city, allow 3 days (or at least 2 and a half), so you can soak up Belfast’s culture, but also escape to the coast and countryside.

 How To Get There

 Belfast has two airports, Belfast International and The George Best Belfast City Airport.
 Both offer easy access to the city via shuttle buses (or you can take a cab – approx. £30 from International or £10 from City).
 You can also take the ferry from Liverpool or Cairnryan, Scotland.

 Where To Stay